ocryptocode/ocryptocode/README.md

 all these projects are funded by vortex

+we make rounds and events where we welcome every sponsor and every fund

 ### aalex
 my Jarvis system, managing every project and every bot I create